cbarkinozer/Spring/Documentation/1_ Spring.md

 **Spring supports 3 types of dependency injection**:
 1. **Constructor-based injection**

-Spring will use the matching constructor to resolve and inject the dependency.
+Spring will resolve and inject the dependency using the corresponding constructor.

 i.
 We can either configure the beans in applicationContext.xml: